micro-os-plus/web-jekyll/pages/develop/modular-projects.md

   // ...
 ```

+##### Code

+The RISC-V architecture library is available as a separate GitHub project [micro-os-plus/riscv-arch-xpack](https://github.com/micro-os-plus/riscv-arch-xpack.git) that requires the `@micro-os-plus/startup` xPack.

 ### Interrupts

 In modern architectures, the software requirements for interrupt processing are minimal, there is almost nothing to do, apart from providing a list of pointers to interrupt handlers.